The Chicago Maroon

-The Chicago Maroon, the independent student newspaper of the University of Chicago, is a weekly publication founded in 1892.
-During autumn, winter, and spring quarters of the academic year, The Maroon publishes every Wednesday.
+The Chicago Maroon, the independent student newspaper of the University of Chicago, is a biweekly publication founded in 1892.
+During the academic year, The Maroon publishes every other Wednesday.
 The paper consists of seven sections: news, opinion ("Viewpoints"), arts, sports, Grey City, podcasts, and games.
-In the late summer, it publishes its annual orientation Issue (O-Issue) for entering first-year students, including sections on the University and the city of Chicago.
+In September, it publishes its annual Orientation Issue (O-Issue) for entering first-year students, including sections on the University and the city of Chicago.

 About The Maroon

 Any student at the University of Chicago can contribute to the newspaper, and many go through training and complete a series of requirements to join The Maroon as a staff member.
 Although the requirements have changed over time, the process of joining staff has traditionally been called "hustling."
 The editorial board explained in 1903 that when the newspaper changed from a weekly to a daily, many more students were needed to produce the paper, so they "hustled" (meaning both "to sell or promote energetically and aggressively" and "to convey forcibly or hurriedly") new writers and editors from the student body.

-The executive board of The Maroon is effectively its editor-in-chief and managing editor, which are elected in the spring by the newspaper's entire staff.
+The executive board of The Maroon is composed of its editor(s)-in-chief and managing editor(s), which are elected in the winter by voting-eligible members of the newspaper's staff.
 There are roughly 20 editors that control the content and production of the different sections.
 Unsigned opinion articles are written by the Maroon Editorial Board, which consists of editors of the paper.
 In addition to the editorial and journalistic staff, The Maroon also has a group of students running its business operations, led by a chief financial officer.
 In turn, the Maroon Business Team is composed of the development, marketing, operations and strategy teams.
 The Maroon Advisory Board consists of a handful of University of Chicago faculty members and administrators that meet quarterly to review the newspaper's finances.
 The Chicago Maroon is financially and editorially independent from the university.